mikeleo03/SpringBoot-Angular-Software-Documentation/Week 02 - Jun 17-21/Lecture 03/Assignment 4/README.md

 ### 📌 Task 4 - Notable Aspects When Using Multiple Threads
 #### ✅ **Advantages**
 - **Improved Performance**
-    - **Parallelism**: By dividing tasks among multiple threads, you can take advantage of multi-core processors to perform computations in parallel.
+    - **Parallelism**: By dividing tasks among multiple threads, we can take advantage of multi-core processors to perform computations in parallel.
 This can lead to significant performance improvements, especially for CPU-bound tasks.
     - **Concurrent I/O**: For applications involving I/O operations (such as reading/writing files or making network requests), multiple threads can handle these operations simultaneously, reducing wait times and improving overall throughput.
-- **Responsiveness**: In GUI applications, you can use background threads to perform long-running tasks (like data loading or processing) while keeping the user interface responsive.
+- **Responsiveness**: In GUI applications, we can use background threads to perform long-running tasks (like data loading or processing) while keeping the user interface responsive.
 The main thread handles user interactions while background threads handle the heavy lifting.
 - **Resource Sharing**
     - **Efficient Memory Use**: Threads share the same memory space, making them more efficient than processes for tasks that need to share data frequently.
 This shared memory space allows for fast communication between threads.
     - **Shared Resources**: Threads can easily share common resources, such as caches or buffers, reducing redundancy and memory usage.